 Hello darkness, my old friend.

 All of these external changes affect us internally.
-Humans and other animals are extremely sensitive to changes in the environment.
+Humans and other animals are innately sensitive to changes in the environment.
 This is a good thing, we want to be in tune with nature.
 We need to recognize the changes and adjust.

 What happens to our bodies?
 There is an increase in melatonin and a decrease in serotonin.
 The melatonin increase causes us to feel sluggish and less energetic.
-The decrease in serotonin can result in a depressed mood.
+A decrease in serotonin can result in a depressed mood.
 Even people who love cooler months may experience a wistful sense of the passage of time.
 Mild sadness or malaise can set in as the body adjusts.

 The primary symptoms are:

 *Increase in sleep

 If this sounds familiar and has happened more than three years in a row, you may have SAD.
 For some people it is mild and you know you can “ride it out” until spring.
 Others need help.
 SAD is under-diagnosed big time.
 I can’t tell you how many times I have heard adults say they had this their whole life and never thought to treat it.
 With the world battling a pandemic, there has been a marked increase in mood disorders.
 Predictions that the pandemic may worsen in winter compounds the worry.